yongdd/langevin-fts/README.md

 + Be aware that unit of length in this library is end-to-end chain length *aN^(1/2)*, not gyration of radius *a(N/6)^(1/2)*, where *a* is statistical segment length and *N* is polymerziation index.
 + The fields acting on chain are described using `per chain` language instead of `per segment` language for both SCFT and L-FTS.
 The same notation is used in [*Macromolecules* **2013**, 46, 8037].
 If you want to obtain the same fields used in [*Polymers* **2021**, 13, 2437], multiply *1/N* to each field.
 + Open-source has no warranty.
 Make sure that this program reproduces the results of previous FTS studies, and also produces resonable results.
++ Use FTS in 1D and 2D only for the test.
+It does not have a physical meaning.
-+ Matlab and Python tools for visualization are included in `tools` folder.
++ Matlab and Python tools for visualization and renormalization of  are included in `tools` folder.

 # Developer Guide
 #### Platforms